Impactive Capital nominates four directors to Envestnet's board | Headlines

 "Given the disappointing returns, margin underperformance, and questionable governance over which the current board has presided, we have concluded that change is required for all directors up for election at this year’s annual meeting," Taylor Wolfe said in a statement.
 Envestnet did not immediately respond to a request for comment.

-Impactive Capital has nominated four directors to the board of Envestnet Inc, a U.S. vendor of software that helps manage investments, in a push to improve its financial performance, the hedge fund told Reuters on Wednesday.

-Envestnet did not immediately respond to a request for comment.
 Impactive Capital said it unveiled the challenge to Envestnet after its attempt to negotiate just one spot on the company's board for Wolfe was unsuccessful.
 The fund remains open to discussions with Envestnet so that a proxy contest can be avoided, according to people familiar with the matter.

-Shares of Envestnet, which is currently valued at about $3.4 billion, have shed about 23% of their value in the past year compared to an 18% decline in the S&P 500 Index.
-In its statement, Impactive Capital cited poor profit margins and bad capital allocation among the reasons for Envestnet's underperformance.
+Envestnet shares, which have shed about 23% of their value in the past year compared to an 18% decline in the S&P 500 Index , rose 2.2% in early trade on Wednesday on the news.
+The company currently has a market capitalization of about $3.4 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)